Tight-binding model: correction of the d-band approximation: Interatomic potentials

-In another calculation the sp-band added to the SMA gives a correction \cite{cite8} without mentioning the origin of the divergence due to the sp-band.
-The absolute value of the surface energy are easy to obtain if we take into account the sp-band as the origin of the delocalized d-band in the reference \cite{cite5}.
+In a separate study, an analogous interatomic potential was derived to examine the impact of $sp-d$ hybridization \cite{cite8}.
+The surface energies obtained are consistent with the results of an \textit{ab initio} calculation.

-We see on the figure [\ref{fig:doscomp}] that without the $sp$ effect in the d-LDOS (Local Density of States), the bandwidth is thin, the $d$ electrons are then localized compared to the d-band with the $sp$ effects.
-We deduce that the sp-band delocalizes the d-band by an impact in energy that we call correlation : $U_d^{xc}$ as the correlation energy between the localized d-band and the delocalized d-band.
-This correlation in the band structure can be quantized as the difference between the band energies in the localized and delocalized states.
+As demonstrated in Fig. \ref{fig:doslocdel}, the $d$ local density of states (LDOS) in the absence of $sp-d$ hybridization results in a narrow bandwidth.
+The $d$ electrons are subsequently more localized compared to the $d$-band with the $sp-d$ hybridization (described as a delocalized $d$-band). $U_d^{sp}$ is employed to denote the correlation energy between the localized $d$-band and the delocalized $d$-band used as a correction \cite{cite4}.
+This correction can be quantized approximately as the difference between the band energies of the localized and delocalized $d$-LDOS.

-Where $n_d(E)$ is the density of states of the d-band.
-As the atomic energy is in the center on the two bands, this $U_d^{xc}$ is also a difference of the cohesive energy.
-This $U_d^{xc}$ is always positive whatever the element, so the delocalized state of the d-band is always lower in energy than the localized state.
-The delocalized state is then the ground state of a transitional metal.
-The process of reaching to the ground state is described in this document \cite{cite4} as a screening effect of the d electrons by the sp-band.
-As the sp-band is dependent on the distance, therefore, $U_d^{xc}$ is Coulomb interaction dependent on the distance :\\
+where $n_d(E)$ is the $d$-LDOS.
+The $U_d^{sp}$ correction is always positive.
+Consequently, the delocalized $d$-band is always lower in energy than the localized $d$-band.
+The delocalized $d$-band is thus identified as the ground state of a transitional metal.
+The electronic structure of the $sp$-band is dependent on the interaction between one atom and its neighbors.
+Therefore, the $U_d^{sp}$ correction is dependent on the interatomic distance (Fig. \ref{fig:dist_Usp}).\\

-The delocalized d-band is always lower in energy than the localized d-band on the figure [\ref{fig:doscomp1}]. $U_d^{xc}$ is a curve decreasing with the distance to zero when $r\rightarrow \infty$, as the overlap of the delocalized sp electrons decreases with the distance.
-We reach the limit of the localised d-band when the interatomic distance is high $r>>$.
-The simple and localized d-band is then not suited to described correctly the electronic of the transitional metals near to the equilibrium.
-A correction of the localized d-band potential is simply :
+The $d$-band with the $sp-d$ hybridization is consistently lower in energy compared to the localized $d$-band (Fig. \ref{fig:pot_att_loc_del}).
+The $U_d^{sp}$ value decreases as the distance between atoms gets smaller.
+This is because the overlap of the $sp$ and $d$ bands decreases as well.
+The use of a localized band is a valid approximation within the limit when the interatomic distance is large $r>>$.
+The localized d-band, excluding the $sp-d$ hybridization, is inadequate for accurately representing the electronic structure of transitional metals in proximity to equilibrium.
+The following correction is required for the localized $d$-band potential: